How Does an eCommerce Website Migration Work?

-Has your E-commerce business outgrown your current platform and you’ve decided to move to a better platform?
+Has your eCommerce business outgrown your current platform and you’ve decided to move to a better platform?
 It’s not uncommon.
 Many companies began their business lives by hosting their website on-site.
 Eventually, they found themselves overstaffed and overwhelmed by the demands of a customized system.
-Functional limitations cause slowdowns, breakdowns, and lost revenue.
+Functional limitations caused slowdowns, breakdowns, and lost revenue.

-Migrating an e-commerce website is a lot different from a regular site.
-There is a lot at stake because a dysfunctional e-commerce website will cripple your business.
+Migrating to an eCommerce website is a lot different from a regular site.
+There is a lot at stake because a dysfunctional eCommerce website will cripple your business.
 One sure sign of trouble is increasing client and employee turnover.
 Nobody wants to stay on a sinking ship.

-Migrating an e-commerce website is not something that you can do on the spur of the moment.
+Migrating to an eCommerce website is not something that you can do on the spur of the moment.
 It needs some serious consideration and preparation, usually months in advance.
 But it must be done if your business is to compete and survive.

 Make Plans and Build Your Checklist

 Before moving anywhere, the first thing you need to do is to take stock of what you have and what you need.
 Identify the gaps and shortcomings of your platform now.
 Start by building a list of “must-haves.”
 Like shopping for a new home, you want all the features on your list taking into account your current budget and future growth.

 Speed and volume are the most significant considerations for enterprise-level stores and those who seek to attain that level of business.
 Some businesses need their platform to handle dramatic business spikes without crashing.
 For others, they need a platform that can handle rapid growth in both traffic volume and the number of SKUs.

 The Eight Basic Processes of eCommerce Website Migration